-Application : Adopted Explanation on adoption of the practice The Board has established a Group Risk Management Committee (Group RMC) comprising a majority of Independent Directors.
-The Group RMC oversees the Senior Management's activities in managing credit, market, liquidity, operational, legal and other risks as well as to ensure that the risk management process is in place and functioning according to its purposes and is directly accountable to the Board.
+Application : Adopted Explanation on : adoption of the practice The Board has established a Group Risk Management Committee (Group RMC) comprising a majority of Independent Directors.
+The Group RMC oversees the Senior Management's activities in managing credit, market, liquidity, operational, compliance, legal, IT/Cyber and other risks as well as to ensure that the risk strategy is sound and the risk management framework is in place and functioning effectively according to its purposes.
+It also actively promote a consistent culture of compliance, risk awareness and risk management within the Group.
 Its primary functions include: Reviewing risk management strategies, policies and risk tolerance.
-Reviewing and assessing adequacy of risk management policies and framework in identifying, measuring, monitoring and controlling the extent to which these are operating effectively.
-Ensuring that infrastructure, resources and systems are in place for risk management, i.e. ensuring that the staff responsible for implementing risk management systems perform those duties independently of the financial institutions' risk-taking activities.
-Reviewing management's periodic reports on risk exposure, risk portfolio composition and risk management activities.
-Ensuring that adequate time and priority is provided in the agenda to deliberate compliance issues to ensure that such issues are resolved effectively and expeditiously.
-A Group Risk Management Report, which provides an overview of the risk management framework within the Group, is available on the corporate website at www.alliancebank.com.my.
+Reviewing risk management strategies, policies and risk tolerance.
+Reviewing and assessing adequacy of risk management policies and framework as well as IT policies and procedures in identifying, measuring, evaluating, monitoring and controlling the extent to which these are operating effectively, prudently and in compliance with all regulatory guidelines.
+Ensuring that infrastructure, resources and systems are in place for risk management and compliance functions, i.e. ensuring that the staff responsible for implementing risk management and compliance systems perform those duties independently of the financial institutions' risk taking activities.
+Reviewing management's periodic reports on risk exposure, risk portfolio composition and risk management activities to ensure that the risk reports facilitate understanding and the determination of appropriate risk responses.
+Ensuring that the effectiveness of the Group's overall management of compliance risk is evaluated at least annually, and that adequate time and priority is provided in the agenda to deliberate compliance issues to ensure that such issues are resolved effectively and expeditiously.
+Support the board in meeting the expectations on risk management as set out in the BNM's policy document on Risk Governance and on Compliance.